Geography of India: Thar Desert

-Coastal plains and ghats
+Coastal plains

 The Eastern Coastal Plain is a wide stretch of land lying between the Eastern Ghats and the oceanic boundary of India.
 It stretches from Tamil Nadu in the south to West Bengal in the east.
 The Mahanadi, Godavari, Kaveri, and Krishna rivers drain these plains.
 The temperature in the coastal regions often exceeds 30 °C, and is coupled with high levels of humidity.
 The region receives both the northeast monsoon and southwest monsoon rains.
 The southwest monsoon splits into two branches, the Bay of Bengal branch and the Arabian Sea branch.
 The Bay of Bengal branch moves northwards crossing northeast India in early June.
 The Arabian Sea branch moves northwards and discharges much of its rain on the windward side of Western Ghats.
 Annual rainfall in this region averages between 1000 and 3000 mm.
 The width of the plains varies between 100 and 130 km.
 The plains are divided into six regions—the Mahanadi delta, the southern Andhra Pradesh plain, the Krishna-Godavari deltas, the Kanyakumari coast, the Coromandel Coast, and sandy coastal.

 The Western Coastal Plain is a narrow strip of land sandwiched between the Western Ghats and the Arabian Sea, ranging from 50 to 100 km in width.
 It extends from Gujarat in the north and extends through Maharashtra, Goa, Karnataka, and Kerala.
 Numerous rivers and backwaters inundate the region.
 Mostly originating in the Western Ghats, the rivers are fast-flowing, usually perennial, and empty into estuaries.
 Major rivers flowing into the sea are the Tapti, Narmada, Mandovi and Zuari.
 Vegetation is mostly deciduous, but the Malabar Coast moist forests constitute a unique ecoregion.
 The Western Coastal Plain can be divided into two parts, the Konkan and the Malabar Coast.